-- 5.2.1 The majority of health and safety work in Quarters 2 and 3 was reactive, there were 26 accidents (14 and 12 respectively in each Quarter) reported of which 9 investigations commenced.
+- 5.2.1 The majority of health and safety work in Quarter 4 was reactive, there were 16 accidents reported of which 5 investigations commenced.
 The selection of accidents for investigation is founded upon the risk-based criteria in Local Authority Circular (LAC) 22/13.
-There were 75 other service requests responded to and the majority of these were licensing consultations where a new premises, street trading or pavement licence had been applied for by a business in the district. - 5.2.2 Proactive visits were made to two large events within the District during the summer and officers attended a number of Safety Advisory Group (SAG) meetings to provide advice to event organisers and promote public safety at events within the district. - 5.2.3 In Quarter 2 and 3 there were 17 skin piercing registrations issued for premises and practitioners within the district. - 5.2.4 The number of premises inspections and interventions is less than anticipated, this is driven by what service requests come in and whether inspection or intervention would be considered to be a proportionate regulatory intervention inline with the Health and Safety Executive's statutory guidance.
+There were 26 other service requests responded to and the majority of these were licensing consultations where a new premises, street trading or pavement licence had been applied for by a business in the district. - 5.2.2 In Quarter 4 there were 11 skin piercing registrations issued for premises and practitioners within the district.